Harsha731/Leet-Code/leetcode/1235/README.md

 // Author: github.com/lzl124631x
 // Time: O(NlogN)
 // Space: O(N)
+/*
+If you choose a job that ends at time X you will be able to start another job that starts at time X. last job has dp.lower_bound(e)->second as 0
+We want >=, so we use lower bound directly
+*/

 class Solution {
 public:
     int jobScheduling(vector<int>& startTime, vector<int>& endTime, vector<int>& profit) {